mossbanay/Psychology-3-4/Glossary.md

 ### Split-brain surgery
 ##### Also known as commissurotomy

-A surgery in which the corpus callosum is severed, effectively seperating the two cerebral hemispheres.
+A surgery in which the corpus callosum is severed, effectively separating the two cerebral hemispheres.

 ### Spreading activation